Jason Thomson, General Manager Get to know PACT’s GM Jason’s history with PACT goes way back…

 A mixed-use development commissioned by the Anglican Church Diocese of Perth, Church House comprises six floors of A-grade commercial space featuring offices and meeting rooms, a two-storey basement car park, ground floor lobby and café.
+It was designed by Kerry Hill Architects.

 We navigated a complex site, particularly during the early stages of construction.
 The proximity of existing heritage-listed structures surrounding three sides of the building site (St Georges Cathedral to the west, the Anglican Diocese Deanery to the south, and the Public Trustee building to the north) posed significant challenges when constructing the double basement.